Autumn Painting - November 2nd - 7th 2014

 * ‘Snapshots of Famous Painters’ will feature the Manchester Impressionist Mr Adolf Valette, famed for his atmospheric street scenes.

 * There will be an ‘Artist Abroad’ session looking at another of Bee’s sketchbooks of the world.

-* Appraisal and discussion of work achieved
+* Viewing and discussion of our work achieved during the week.

 * A light-hearted fun Quiz evening to end the holiday